francisco-villegas/W6D4/README.md

 ## Using LogCat

 LogCat is integrated into DDMS, and outputs the messages that you print out using the Log class along with other system messages such as stack traces when exceptions are thrown.
-View the Reading and Writing Log Messages. topic for more information on how to log messages to the LogCat.

 When you have set up your logging, you can use the LogCat feature of DDMS to filter certain messages with the following buttons: